JoelIzDa/InnovationBox/README.md

 The deployed environment includes a minimal Azure Virtual Desktop (AVD) setup with predefined parameters to provide a functional starting point for customers.
 These parameters can be modified at any time, allowing customers to adapt the setup to their individual needs.

+**There are some resources that aren't served within the deployment.
+Those have to be created before the deployment gets executed!**

 ![Alt text of the image](https://github.com/joelschellenberg/InnovationBox/blob/main/images/newArchitecture.png)

 ## Network